umn-impish/crystal-geometry/README.md

 - Provide a nice baseline for additional or more complicated crystal shapes.

 # What the simulations DON'T DO:
-- Lambertian scattering off the ESR surface.
+- ~~Lambertian scattering off the ESR surface.~~
-    - This is currently commented out since it greatly increases the run time and sometimes results in crashes due to geometry errors.
+    - ~~This is currently commented out since it greatly increases the run time and sometimes results in crashes due to geometry errors.~~
+- Allow specification of depth where the scintillated photons are released.
+I think this is a relatively minor thing and would be easy to implement, but it's not currently configured to allow this.